okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-authjs/main/react/nutrition.md

 #### Learning outcomes

-Understand the sequence of steps required to implement Okta [embedded authentication](/docs/concepts/redirect-vs-embedded/#embedded-authentication) with Okta Auth JS and React libraries for your React app.
+Understand the sequence of steps required to implement Okta [embedded authentication](/docs/concepts/redirect-vs-embedded/#embedded-authentication) with the Auth JS and React libraries for your React app.

 #### What you need